 (MUSSOLINI and FASCISM in ITALY – continued)

 Unlike previous governments, which had been unable to hold onto power, Mussolini's coalition government lasted through the whole of 1923 and beyond.
 Mussolini was committed to an ambitious modernization program: draining swamps, developing hydroelectricity and improving the railways.
 And, unhampered by hostile labor unions, Italy's economy made impressive gains.
 Italy was still basically a nation of small farmers, forty percent of its gross national product being small-scale agriculture, which involved half of its labor force.
 But, under Mussolini, Italy's GNP was growing at two percent a year, about twice the growth rate of its population.
-Italy's automobile production was increasing, and its aeronautical industry was making impressive advances.
+Italy's automobile production was increasing, and its aeronautical industry was advancing.

 Mussolini then strengthened his regime by signing an agreement with the industrialists, assuring them control over their own industries.
 He made a similar agreement with the large employers in agriculture and commerce.
 Unions were crippled further.
 They could not strike and they were denied the right to the leaders of their choice.